clickrain/EE_Twitter/README.md

 `{image}`

-The url to the image.
+The direct url to the image.
 This is essentially the same as `{medium}`, though the URL is slightly different.

+`{display_url}`

+Url to the display page of twitpic

 `{[size]}`